 Will the glut of natural gas be a good thing for the environment?
-The gas industry insists it could be if we invest in the infrastructure to use it, as it would displace coal, which produces more CO2 when burned.
+The gas industry insists it could be, if we invest in the infrastructure to use it, as it would displace coal, which produces more CO2 when burned.
+Read more

 In this week’s readers’ Q&A session, Jack Gerard, head of the API, the voice of the US oil industry, answers your questions.

 Next week, the person in the hotseat will be Peter Voser, the boss of one of the world’s biggest oil companies, Shell.
-This is your chance to ask him anything you want, from the controversy surrounding oil sands, to why Shell thinks gas is so important, to the prospects for drilling in the Gulf following the BP spill.
+This is your chance to ask him anything you want, from the controversy surrounding oil sands, to why Shell wants to move from oil to gas, to the prospects for drilling in the Gulf following the BP spill.
+Read more

 The shale boom keeps getting better and better.
 A new report by PFC Energy, the consultancy, shows that the already generous estimates of production from the huge gas field known as the Marcellus Shale were not big enough.
 Apparently a Pennsylvania law kept well data closed for five years up to August.
 Now that the data is out, the results, PFC says, are startling.